 3. Work On Some Dog Tricks/Basic Obedience

-Trick & obedience training sessions can easily be incorporated into a crappy day.
+Trick and obedience training sessions can easily be incorporated into a crappy day.

-I like to practice basic obedience commands like sit, down, stay, & come.
+I like to practice basic obedience commands like sit, down, stay and come.
 Working with an open front door and ringing the door bell takes it up a notch and challenges the pups a little more.

-I find that keeping training sessions fun & short has the best outcome and will incorporate 4- 5 sessions each 5-10 minutes in length.
+I find that keeping training sessions fun and short has the best outcome and will incorporate 4- 5 sessions each 5-10 minutes in length.